Role management

 Procedure

-If you are a new customer, assign the appropriate role to John by following these steps:
+If you are a new customer, you can assign the appropriate role to Alex by following these steps:

-1. As shown in the figure, create a workspace.
-In this example, the workspace is named "Marketing Presentation Workspace".
+1. Create a new workspace.
+In this example, the workspace is named "Marketing Demo Workspace".

 image

-2. Create a workspace role named "data screen admin".
+2. Create a new workspace role named Data Screen Administrator.

 image.png

-Configure this custom role with create (edit) permissions for data screens and use permissions for datasets and data sources.
+Configure this custom role with New (Edit) permission for Data Screen and Use permissions for datasets and data sources.

 image.png

-3. On the Workspace Management page, add John to the "Marketing Presentation Workspace" and assign him the "data screen admin" role.
+3. On the Workspace Management page, add Alex to the "Marketing Demo Workspace" and assign him the Data Screen Administrator role.

 image.png